deangela/ideation-and-prototyping/schedule.md

 **All dates and assignments are subject to change at the discretion of the professor!
 Gitbook and slack are the official sources for all dates and assignments.**

 *Gitbook & Slack are living, dynamic sources.
-If there are any changes to the schedule in the syllabus, I will note these changes on gitbook and/or slack AND in person during the webex session.* Active learning requires flexibility and the investigation of unforeseen paths which may diverge from the specifics outlined below.
+If there are any changes to the schedule in the syllabus, I will note these changes on gitbook and/or slack AND in person during the synchronous online class session.* Active learning requires flexibility and the investigation of unforeseen paths which may diverge from the specifics outlined below.

 <table>
 <thead>